How To Clean A Knife Block

 Leave The Block To Dry Completely Before Putting The Knives Back In

 It is always best to avoid leaving knives to soak in water.
 Let the block dry completely before placing the knives back in.
+If the block is still wet it can cause the knife blades to become dull and then you’ll need to do even more work sharpening all of your knives.

 Make Sure Knives Are Dry Before Putting Them Back In The Block